 Over all those baby years I learned many lessons.
 Here are a few.

 - Feeling resentment is not wrong.
 Feeding resentment is.
 Resentment begins when we feel circumstances are very unfair.
 We compare and make judgments.
 If we can’t resolve it we feel anger, self-rightness, superiority, or a sense of martyrdom.
-Refusing to see any fault in yourself, refusing to trust God’s work and timing, and then taking it out on the other person, your husband, is when feelings of unfairness becomes sin.
+Refusing to see any fault in yourself, refusing to trust God’s work and timing, and then taking it out on the other person, your husband, is when feelings of unfairness become sin.

-It’s too easy in the fog of sleep deprivation to nurse anger toward your sleeping oblivious husband.
+It’s too easy in the fog of sleep deprivation to nurse anger toward your sleeping-oblivious husband.
 There is much he doesn’t understand, he doesn’t know what he’s doing wrong, and he’s baffled on how to help you or “fix it.”

-The enemy of your soul wants you to become angry, to feel justified that you are a better or more superior than he because of all you are juggling or have suffered.
+The enemy of your soul wants you to become angry, to feel justified that you are better or more superior than he because of all you are juggling or have suffered.

 2. Comparison is a trap.
 Wives often compare our lot in life with our husband’s.
 Whether you work outside the home or not, it’s impossible for your life and your husband’s to be equal.
 You are two vastly different people with very different ways of responding to your life experiences.
-The goal of oneness in marriage is learning to understand one another’s God created uniquenesses.
-Though it’s impossible to ever fully understand growing understanding is possible and builds intimacy, depth and oneness.
+The goal of oneness in marriage is learning to understand one another’s God-created uniquenesses.
+Though it’s impossible to ever fully understand, growing understanding is possible and builds intimacy, depth and oneness.

 A favorite story of mine is the encounter after the Resurrection between Peter and Jesus.
 Over breakfast on the shore of Lake Galilee, Jesus gave Peter his “marching orders” for the future.
 The intense focus of Jesus’s eyes boring into Peter’s soul likely felt uncomfortable, so he, like we often do, attempted to shift the focus to someone else by asking, “What about him?”